notbenohene/Reading-Notes/201-Notes/Class-02.md

 # Why is this important?

 - The information covered in this material is a continuation of the basics.
-HTML, JavaScript, and CSS are usedd in conjunction to create web pages.
+HTML, JavaScript, and CSS are used in conjunction to create web pages.
 When used with a certain level of understanding and prowess, beautiful websites, videogames, and more can be accomplished.

 ![js-gif](https://i0.wp.com/brasap.com.br/wp-content/uploads/2021/03/javascript.gif?fit=980%2C429&ssl=1)